Pottery Beginners and Improvers

 • Finally, glaze application is taught with further decorative techniques including the use of resists and oxides.

-By the end of the course/workshop you will:
+By the end of the course you will:

-Be able to make and glaze their own clay work using a wide variety of techniques.
+Be able to make and glaze your own clay work using a wide variety of techniques.
 There is not time to develop all of the skills taught in the class in one short term so it is strongly recommended that students continue from one term to the next to get the most from this course.

 Your tutor will discuss the course content with the class and may make some adjustments to the syllabus based on the needs of the group.
 He will also try to accommodate individual requirements where it is practical to do so.